 This prospectus and the documents incorporated by reference in this prospectus contain forward-looking statements.
-These forward-looking statements are based on our current expectations, estimates and projections about our industry, management's beliefs and certain assumptions made by management.
+These forward-looking statements are based on our current expectations, estimates and projections about our industry, management's beliefs and certain assumptions made by us.
 Words such as "anticipates," "expects," "intends," "plans," "believes," "seeks," "estimates" and variations of these words or similar expressions are intended to identify forward-looking statements.
 These statements are not guarantees of future performance and are subject to certain risks, uncertainties and assumptions that are difficult to predict.
-Therefore, our actual results may differ materially from those expressed or forecasted in any such forward-looking statements.
-These risks and uncertainties include those noted in "Risk Factors" below and in the documents incorporated herein by reference.
+Therefore, our actual results could differ materially from those expressed or forecasted in any forward-looking statements as a result of a variety of factors, including those set forth in "Risk Factors" below and elsewhere in, or incorporated by reference into, this prospectus.
 We undertake no obligation to update publicly any forward-looking statements for any reason, even if new information becomes available or other events occur in the future.